totajuliusd/topr/README.md

 **New in v2.0.4:** Added `foresttopr()` for visualizing and comparing effect sizes (odds ratios or beta coefficients) across multiple datasets using forest plots.

+See [foresttopr](https://totajuliusd.github.io/topr_manual/ggforesttopr.html) for examples and common use cases.

 **Note:** `topr` can be used with any species and any number of chromosomes.
 <br>